ChadBailey/videospeed-refactoring/REFACTORING.md

 1. Guide suggests structure of background/content/settings to hold the respective files.
 VSC's files aren't named this way, so begin with renaming the existing files to match their role in manifest.json
+2. Changed file structure and names to loosely fit suggested guidelines, ensured everything was working through a fast series of manual tests